jnozzi/cocoadev.com/markdown/OverridingLimitsOnWindowSizes.md

 ----

-General/AppKit imposes a minimum size on windows.
+AppKit imposes a minimum size on windows.
 Try making it borderless and see if that helps.  --K

 ----
 I could do that, but then there wouldn't be an obvious place where users can drag to move the window.
 My panel is basically a vertically-oriented button bar.
 If I do make my window borderless, is there a simple way that I could simulate a title bar?